GreyCat/wikipedia-analytics/README.md

 4. Do the changes:

-        ./02-process-pages --manual
+        ./02-process-pages

-Note the `--manual` switch that enables additional safety checks (i.e. manual diffing and approval of each edit).
+    By default, it automatically runs in manual mode with additional safety checks (i.e. manual diffing and approval of each edit).
+Use `--auto` to run in full auto mode, without approving every edit.